danidee10/django-notifs/README.md

   - **obj: The id of the object associated with the notification (Can be null).**
   - **short_description: The body of the notification.**
   - **url: The url of the object associated with the notification (Can be null).**
+  - **silent: If this Value is set, the notification won't be persisted to the database.**

 The values of the fields can easily be used to construct the notification message.